Summer 2026 Library Systems, Catalog, and Quick Search Updates

 Loans for physical books and account information such as fines or fees will be transferred to the new system.

 If you are using My Account services in Quick Search to save searches or item records, see "What should I do with My Favorites in Quick Search?"
-If you are using My Account and the Bookbag in the classic OPAC, see "What should I do with My Bookbag from the current catalog?"
+If you are using My Account and the Bookbag in the classic catalog, see "What should I do with my Bookbag from the current catalog?"

-Saved lists from the current systems, such as the Bookbag in the Voyager Classic OPAC, will not transfer
+Saved lists from the current systems, such as the Bookbag in the Voyager classic catalog, will not transfer.

-Before the migration you will need to download or export saved items from the Classic OPAC.
+Before the migration, you will need to download, or export saved items from the classic catalog.
 View the Instructions for Exporting Bookbag page for a step-by-step guide to saving your information.
+For one-on-one help with exporting this data into a citation manager contact Paul Thomas, KU Libraries citation manager expert.

 Saved lists from the current systems, such as My Favorites, including Saved Items, Saved Searches, and Search History will not transfer

 Before the migration download or export saved items from Quick Search My Account.
-View the Instructions for Exporting Primo Favorites page for a step-by-step guide to saving your information.
+View the Instructions for Exporting My Favorites page for a step-by-step guide to saving your information.
+For one-on-one help with exporting this data into a citation manager, contact Paul Thomas, KU Libraries citation manager expert.

 Yes.
 Community borrowers will use Locate for “My Account” services.

-Faculty, staff, and students can manage most needs through Quick Search and linked services.
+Faculty, staff, and students can manage most needs through Quick Search.

 System Update News